 - Wow, that looks amazing.
 I wish I was hungry so I could eat it.

-- I just finished a mint so that might not taste great now.
+- I just finished a mint so that might not taste great right now.

 - Oh, no thank you.
 I’m here for the people, not the food.

-10. Big picture: the holiday season is an 8-week marathon, so do not be discouraged if your weight fluctuates during this time.
+10. Big Picture: The holiday season is an 8-week marathon, so do not be discouraged if your weight fluctuates during this time.
 Think of the holidays as a unit of time from Thanksgiving all the way to the New Year.
-Don’t let a few over indulgences will not make or break your long-term success.
+Don’t let a few over indulgences make or break your long-term success.